RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab01/README.md

 ## Summary

-In this lab you used Apicurio Studio to create a simple API definition using the OpenAPI Specification (Swagger 2.0).
+In this lab you used Apicurio Studio to import a simple API definition using the OpenAPI Specification (Swagger 2.0).
 You learned how to author and download a standards compliant API Specification using Red Hat's APICurio.

 You can now proceed to [Lab 2](../lab02/#lab-2)